 Al Artificial intelligence

+APIs Application programming interfaces

+DL Deep learning

 EU European Union

 EIOPA European Insurance and Occupational Pensions Authority

+G20 Group of Twenty

+GenAl Generative AI

+HKIA Hong Kong Insurance Authority

 IAIS International Association of Insurance Supervisors

 ICP Insurance Core Principle

+LIME Local Interpretable Model-Agnostic Explanations

 LLM Large language model

+MAS Monetary Authority of Singapore

 ML Machine learning

 MRM Model risk management

-NAIC National Association of Insurance Commissioners
+NAIC US National Association of Insurance Commissioners

+NYS DFS New York State Department of Financial Services

 OECD Organisation for Economic Cooperation and Development

+RAG Retrieval augmented generation

+SHAP SHapley Additive exPlanations

+SupTech Supervisory technology

-1 Executive Summary
+Executive Summary

-- The adoption of artificial intelligence (AI) systems is accelerating globally.
+- 1. The adoption of artificial intelligence (AI) systems is accelerating globally.
 For insurers, these developments offer substantial commercial benefits across the insurance value chain, for example by enhancing policyholder retention through personalised engagement, achieving significant cost reductions via increased efficiency in policy administration and claims management, or applying AI capabilities to improve risk selection and pricing. - 2.
-However, with these advancements come notable risks that could detrimentally impact the financial soundness of insurers (see paragraph 9) and consumers as well).
-For example, left unchecked, AI systems can reinforce historic societal biases or discrimination and, for individuals, can increase concerns around data privacy.
+However, with these advancements come risks that could negatively impact the financial soundness of insurers and consumers.
+For consumers, AI systems can, without safeguards, reinforce historic societal discrimination, increase concerns around data privacy and impede access to insurance.
 For insurers, the opaque and complex nature of some AI systems can lead to accountability issues, where it becomes difficult to trace decisions or actions back to human operators, and uncertainty of outcomes (particularly in a changing external environment).
 Addressing such concerns is paramount to maintaining trust and fairness in the industry. - 3.
-Previous work by the International Association of Insurance Supervisors (IAIS) has affirmed that the current Insurance Core Principles (ICPs) continue to be appropriate and relevant in managing these risks.1 The objective of this Application Paper therefore is to support supervisors when applying the ICPs to promote appropriate and globally consistent oversight of the use of AI within the insurance sector. - 4.
-This Application Paper reinforces the importance of the ICPs, outlining how existing expectations around governance and conduct remain essential considerations for supervisors and insurers using AI.
-Furthermore, noting that AI can amplify existing risks, this paper emphasises the importance of continued Board and senior manager education in order to establish robust risk and governance frameworks to ensure good consumer outcomes.
-Additionally, this paper notes that increasing application of AI can heighten the role of third parties like AI model vendors.
-Consistent with existing ICPs, this paper reaffirms that insurers remain responsible for understanding and managing these systems and their outcomes. - 5.
-Application Papers do not establish standards or expectations, but instead provide additional guidance to assist implementation and provide examples of good practice.
+Previous work by the International Association of Insurance Supervisors (IAIS) has affirmed that the current Insurance Core Principles (ICPs) 1 continue to be appropriate and relevant in managing these risks, 2 and at this stage no new standards are proposed.
+The objective of this Application Paper, therefore, is to support supervisors when applying the existing ICPs to promote appropriate and globally consistent oversight of the use of AI within the insurance sector. - 4.
+This paper addresses a range of considerations related to the use of AI systems in insurance, with a focus on both consumer protection and prudential soundness.
+Its objective is to support supervisors, insurers and intermediaries by providing guidance on sound practices, and should not be interpreted as a prescriptive or exhaustive checklist.
+The overarching aim is that the use of AI does not adversely impact fair customer outcomes or undermine prudential standards.
+The practices outlined in this paper could be integrated into existing governance, risk management and control frameworks, avoiding the creation of new structures unless needed. - 5.
+This Application Paper reinforces the importance of the ICPs, outlining how existing expectations around governance and conduct remain essential considerations for supervisors and insurers using Al. Furthermore, noting that Al can amplify existing risks, this paper emphasises the importance of continued Board and Senior Management education in order to establish robust risk and governance frameworks to support good consumer outcomes.
+Additionally, this paper notes that increasing application of Al can heighten the role of, and the risk from, third parties, like Al model vendors.
+Consistent with the ICPs, this paper reaffirms that insurers remain responsible for understanding and managing these systems and their outcomes. - 6.
+Application Papers do not establish new standards or expectations but instead provide additional guidance to assist implementation and provide examples of good practice.
 This paper focuses on those requirements within the ICPs where systems could change the nature of the risk beyond those inherent in existing non-Al systems.
-Furthermore, this Application Paper acknowledges the need to balance promoting innovation with minimising risk. - 6.
-This paper leverages the work of other international organisations such as the Organisation for Economic Cooperation and Development (OECD) or the Group of Twenty (G20) to ensure a consistent approach to AI at the international level while considering sectoral specificities.
-Given the expected fast adoption of AI in the insurance sector, the IAIS will continue to monitor developments and will update material as appropriate.
+The scope of the issues covered in the paper is